 55. The People

-I found the Croatian people to be very friendly with a great hospitality.
+I found the Croatian people to be very friendly with great hospitality.
 For example, we rented an Airbnb in Split and upon arrival, the old lady and man who owned the apartment did not speak a single word of English.

 Yet they went out of their way to make us feel welcomed, and since I’ve picked up a few Croatian words and sentences along the way I could make myself understood sometimes.